infoscout/python-bootcamp/README.md

 ```
 The first two print statements have the same indentation and therefore are part of the same code block.
 Each line in a code block will be executed sequentially so if `action` equals 'login' then 'Logging you in...' will print first followed by 'Success!'.

-Regardless of what `action` equals, 'Complete!' will be printed last because it is the final code block in the program.
+Regardless of what `action` equals, 'Complete' will be printed last because it is the final code block in the program.

 More formerly speaking, leading whitespace (spaces and tabs) at the beginning of a logical line is used to compute the indentation level of the line, which in turn is used to determine the grouping of statements.